brodieG/r2c/README.md

-# r2c - Fast Iterated Statistics in R
+# r2c - Fast Iterated Statistic Computation in R

 **Proof of Concept**.
 Lightly tested, experimental, and incomplete.
 The interface will change substantially over the next few iterations.